-B. Sexual Assault is a crime of violence defined as intentional touching of a sexual nature against the will (by use of force, physical threat, coercive conduct, or abuse of authority), or without the consent of another person, or where that person is incapacitated (e.g., "passed out," sleeping, or impaired due to the use of alcohol or drugs, including prescription medications) or otherwise incapable of giving consent.
+Sexual Assault is a crime of violence defined as intentional touching of a sexual nature against the will (by use of force, physical threat, coercive conduct, or abuse of authority), or without the consent of another person, or where that person is incapacitated (e.g., "passed out," sleeping, or impaired due to the use of alcohol or drugs, including prescription medications) or otherwise incapable of giving consent.
 The other person can be male or female and the perpetrator of the sexual assault can be of the same or opposite sex.
 Sexual assault includes, but is not limited to, the following:

-- 1. Sexual intercourse, including anal, oral, or vaginal penetration, however slight, with a body part (e.g., penis, finger, hand or tongue) or an object; - 2.
-Kissing, touching, groping, fondling, or other intentional contact with the breasts, buttocks, groin, or genitals (over or under an individual's clothing) for purposes of sexual gratification or when such private body parts are otherwise touched in a sexual manner; - 3.
-Sexual contact with someone who is unable to say "no" and/or change their mind due to the presence of coercion or intimidation; or - 4.
-Sexual contact with someone who is under the age of consent in the jurisdiction in which the sexual assault occurs.
+- O Sexual intercourse, including anal, oral, or vaginal penetration, however slight, with a body part (e.g., penis, finger, hand, or tongue) or an object; - O Kissing, touching, groping, fondling, or other intentional contact with the breasts, buttocks, groin, or genitals (over or under an individual's clothing) for purposes of sexual gratification or when such private body parts are otherwise touched in a sexual manner; - O Sexual contact with someone who is unable to say "no" and/or change their mind due to the presence of coercion or intimidation; or - Sexual contact with someone who is under the age of consent in the jurisdiction in which the sexual assault occurs.

-C. Sexual Harassment and Gender-Based Harassment: Sexual harassment is any unwelcome sexual advance, request for sexual favors, or other unwelcome verbal, non-verbal, graphic or physical conduct of a sexual nature, including, but not limited to the following:
+Sexual Harassment is any unwelcome sexual advance, request for sexual favors, or other unwelcome verbal, non-verbal, graphic, or physical conduct of a sexual nature, including, but not limited to the following: